 EuroBali wants to also draw your attention to the differences in business culture if you deal with European Businesses:

-EUROPE AND INDONESIA: DIFFERENT MARKET PLACES AND MARKETING APPROACHES
+EUROPEAND INDONESIA: DIFFERENT MARKET PLACES AND MARKETING APPROACHES

-Europe to Indonesia (what we call the country risk - political, commercial as well as financial).
+First of all the risk perception is very different if we compare Europeto Indonesia (what we call the country risk - political, commercial as well as financial).
 This is reflected in the ratings issued by the major international agencies.

-as a competitive country for foreign investment is nearly non-existent compared to the marketing efforts of the European countries abroad, whether it is by the Indonesian government itself or by private companies.
+The marketing of Indonesian products in foreign countries as well as of as a competitive country for foreign investment is nearly non-existent compared to the marketing efforts of the European countries abroad, whether it is by the Indonesian government itself or by private companies.
 The EUROBALI EXPORT NETWORK endeavours to bridge this marketing gap for Balinese products and to act as a hub for all Indonesian products on a long run.

 Similarities and Differences in Business Culture between Europeans and Balinese